benchopt/benchopt/doc/tutorials/add_solver.rst

             class Solver(BaseSolver):
                 name = 'sklearn'

-The ``name`` attribute does not have to match the name of the file, but it makes it easier to locate the solver.
+The attribute ``name`` does not have to match the file name, but it makes it easier to locate the solver.

 Doing the latter steps, our benchmark folder will resemble